 When I returned to college for my senior year, we stayed in touch and saw each other when we could.
 In one call, he said how much he missed me and that he was sending a plane ticket for me to come down to DC the day after Christmas for a party that he was hosting.
 He asked me to stay with him through New Year’s, and I agreed, provided that Kristen (the ambiguous girlfriend) wasn’t going to be at either event.
 He insisted that she wasn’t.

-In my infinite wisdom (note sarcasm), I told my parents that I couldn't bear to be apart from The Diminutive Russian for another semester and arranged to take my last four classes at GWU.
-My parents thought that I was crazy, but supported me nonetheless.
+In my infinite wisdom (note sarcasm), I told my parents that I couldn’t bear to be apart from The Diminutive Russian for another semester and arranged to take my last four classes at GWU.
+My parents thought that was very unwise (understatement), but supported me nonetheless.

 On December 26, 1993, I arrived at the Diminutive Russian’s doorstep with my luggage.
 The Russian party was a huge success, and I worked coat check as he managed the floor.
 It felt like we were finally a couple, and I was even beginning to stand up for myself around him.